 So shake up your winter holidays this year and spend Nochevieja (New Year's) in Spain with Enforex!
 All of our schools are open all year round, including holiday seasons.
-What's more, you can even sign up for our special Christmas program, offered in several of our schools, which is specially designed for you to enjoy Spain's traditional winter celebrations.
-To learn more about this special program and the special activities and excursions we plan, see here: Christmas Program
+What's more, you can even sign up for our special Winter Break program, offered in several of our schools, which is specially designed for you to enjoy Spain's traditional winter celebrations.

 Read on for more information about Spain's Nochevieja celebrations!

 Well, the answer to the first question is pretty simple: Nochevieja is just the Spanish way of saying New Year's Eve.
 More specifically, Nochevieja corresponds linguistically to the now obsolete English form of referring to the evening of December 31: "Ole Year's Night."
 So, get ready to celebrate Nochevieja as night falls for the final time this year, and be prepared to keep going until far into the day on January 1!

 Where all this should take place is a question better answered by you.
 Should you be looking for suggestions, however, we propose you uncork the champagne and ring in the New Year in cities and towns across Spain.
 Once the sun goes down, follow the hoards of festive españoles to the city's main squares – especially the plazas that have a clock – for the genuinely unique Nochevieja experience.